We believe that everyone should have a safe, affordable place to call home – and that includes you! You, too, can become a homeowner!

 Applicants must meet income guidelines which are 35—65% of the current HUD median income for our service area based on household size.
 Currently, qualifying gross income must be between $30,590—$56,810 for a household of up to four for Talbot County and $24,080-$44,720 for Dorchester County.
 Income can include wages and salary along with other verifiable sources of funds, such as child support or alimony.

 Total monthly expenditures for recurring debts such as car loans, student loans, credit cards and the mortgage payment must by 43% or less of monthly income.

-Applicants with no more than $500 in collectable debt who meet other partnership requirements may be enrolled in the program and connected with coaching and financial education.
+Applicants with no more than $500 of debt in collection who meet other partnership requirements may be enrolled in the program and connected with coaching and financial education.